swenson/sort/README.md

 --------

-`sort.h` is an implementation a ton of sorting algorithms in C with a user-defined type, that is defined at include time.
+`sort.h` is an implementation a ton of sorting algorithms in C with a user-defined type that is defined at include time.

 This means you don't have to pay the function call overhead of using standard library routine.
+This gives us the power of higher-level language generics.

+In addition, you don't have to link in a library: the entirety of this sorting library is contained in the header files.

 You get the choice of many sorting routines, including: